Choosing a time range

 Using the Time Filter

-The Time Filter is only available if your data contains time stamps AND if the Collection Date was set on the Sources page during the upload.
+The Time Filter is only available if your data contains time stamps AND if the Primary Date was set on the Sources page during the upload.

 At the top of the Analysis page you can select the specific time range you want to look at.
-The default setting is "all time", meaning you start by looking at the entire time range, from the earliest date in the dataset to the most current.
+The default setting is "all time", meaning you are text mining the entire time range, from the earliest date in the dataset to the most current.

 Once you select a time range (other than “all time”) the system will highlight trends by comparing to the previous period.
 If there are significant changes, an icon will be displayed in the status column.

-When a statement has occurred more often compared to the previous period:
+When a Comment has occurred more often compared to the previous period:

-When a statement has occurred less often compared to the previous period:
+When a Comment has occurred less often compared to the previous period:

-When a statement has occurred significantly more often compared to the previous period:
+When a Comment has occurred significantly more often compared to the previous period:

 Custom time range

-Once you click "Go", your results will be filtered with the time range you selected.
+Once you click "Apply", your results will be filtered with the time range you selected.

 Custom Time Comparison